PaulArthurMiller/birthpoet/readme.md

 ## License

-This repository is under the NN license.
+This repository is under the GNU General Public License v3.0 license.

 ## Contact Information